jit-mandal-31/UniQuery-AI/README.md

 It eliminates the need to repeat the same query across different AI tools, saving time and improving productivity.

 ---
+## 🎯 Objectives

+- Design a single platform integrating multiple AI models

+- Run one query across all AI models simultaneously

+- Display and compare responses in one interface

+- Improve user experience and save time

+---

 ## ✨ Key Features